allpix-squared/allpix-squared/doc/usermanual/04_framework/08_logging.md

 ### Logging system

 The logging system is built to handle input/output in the same way as `std::cin` and `std::cout` do.
-This approach is both very flexible and easy to read.
+This approach is both flexible and easy to read.
 The system is globally configured, thus only one logger instance exists.
 The following commands are available for sending messages to the logging system at a level of `LEVEL`:

 - `LOG(LEVEL)`: